South African Safaris

 As a safari experience, South Africa affords the greatest opportunity to see the “Big 5” of any African country, and the best chance of observing the reclusive leopard anywhere on the planet.
-As an exotic locale, South Africa enjoys a pleasant year-round climate, and offers a landscape of exceptional geographical and biological diversity, with all the highlights of continental Africa packed into a single country.

 After being mesmerised during the day by some of the world’s most captivating wildlife on one of our luxury South Africa safari tours, prepare to be favoured in the evening with every indulgence while retiring to some of Africa’s most elegant and accommodating safari lodges.